superhighfives/releasecast/README.md

 }
 ```

-You can see an example of this in action at https://superhighfives.com/pika.
+You can see an example of these ideas in action at https://superhighfives.com/pika, and you can see the output `Appcast.xml` at https://superhighfives.com/releases/pika/